 Graham Thompson Treasurer – (Former Carer) Qualified accountant, works with other charities.

-Peter Cornell Trustee – Works with other charities and has a Knowledge of the third sector.
+Peter Cornell Trustee – Works with other charities and has knowledge of the third sector.

 J. Malcolm Hamilton Trustee (Former Carer) Retired actuary, works with other voluntary agencies